Setting up of Family Offices

 Family offices are "ecosystems" built by families to enable them to organize, manage their assets and enjoy their lifestyle.
 Depending on the needs of the family, this may include investing in financial portfolios, or managing charitable interests.
+They handle financial investments, shares, properties and other assets.

 The term “single family office” (SFO) generally refers to an entity that manages assets in the name of only one family and is wholly owned or operated by the same family.